 Utilizing these principles can guide us in setting up a framework as we pursue our relationships with clients or with individual events such as putting together a conference this season.

-So what do the letters mean?
+So what do the letters mean in this acronym?
 Being SMART means basing your planning efforts on:

 what’s the goal or the project to be accomplished, and what actions do you need to take to pull this off?
 The more well-defined, the better.